-5.0 Role of the designated SLT member for co-ordinating the policy
+5.0 Role of the SLT member with responsibility for this policy

-The designated SLT member will:
+The responsible SLT member will:

 - Ensure that all staff members receive appropriate equality and diversity training.
 This will include updates on a range of issues within and outside of the local context: for example, FGM, Honour Crimes and Extremism.
 Also, to update personal knowledge in this area and training gaps across the staff. - Ensure that all parents, visitors and contractors are aware of and in compliance with the provisions of this policy. - Record, report and address all discriminatory and hate incidents between students.
 Incidents are recorded on a central system and categorised appropriately depending on the nature of the incident.
-This data is made available to the SLT and Link Governor. - Seek advice from appropriate outside agencies such as the police, Herefordshire council and other schools in order to ensure that this policy is relevant and compliant. - Lead on plans to review and monitor equalities in terms of safeguarding and inclusion to include the incorporation of student and parent voice - Liaise and report back regularly to the headteacher and link Governor on the achievements and progress of this policy with data and evidence in terms of outcomes for those students with protected characteristics. - Monitor and support curriculum leaders to promote tolerance and understanding of a range of cultures through different aspects of our curriculum and assembly programme. - To support Year leaders in defining and responding to equalities breaches appropriately in terms of them being determined equalities breach, bullying, Hate Crime, Peer on Peer abuse or possible Prevent incident.
+This data is made available to the SLT and Link Governor.

+- Seek advice from appropriate outside agencies such as the police, Herefordshire council and other schools in order to ensure that this policy is relevant and compliant. - Lead on plans to review and monitor equalities in terms of safeguarding and inclusion to include the incorporation of student and parent voice - Liaise and report back regularly to the headteacher and link Governor on the achievements and progress of this policy with data and evidence in terms of outcomes for those students with protected characteristics.
+Responsible member - Monitor and support curriculum leaders to promote tolerance and understanding of a range of cultures through different aspects of our curriculum and assembly programme. - Support Year Leaders in defining and responding to equalities breaches appropriately in terms of them being determined equalities breach, bullying, Hate Crime, Child on Child abuse or possible Prevent incident.